dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/user_overview.md

 import claim from "@site/static/img/liquid_staking/claim.png";

-From a users' perpective Milkomeda Liquid Staking is very simple: mADA is staked into the liquid staking smart contract in return for stMADA and ADA rewards will accrue to its holder.
+From a users' perpective Milkomeda Liquid Staking is very simple: mADA is staked into the liquid staking smart contract in return for stMADA and ADA rewards will accrue to its holder inside the Liquid Staking smart contract.